-You’re no longer able to request a new repayment deferral after 31 March.
+From 1 August you’re no longer able to request a new or extended loan repayment deferral.

-If you continue to experience financial difficulties after your deferral ends, or you haven’t taken one and are worried about making your repayments, please let us know as soon as possible.
+If you are currently experiencing financial difficulties and you’re worried about making your monthly repayments, please let us know as soon as possible.
 We can discuss the support we have available based on your individual circumstances.
 Please be aware that the support we offer may have an impact on your credit file.

 For more information, please visit our Money Worries page.

 Your repayment deferral gave you a break from making your monthly loan repayments over the deferral period.